Eric Dane, ‘Grey’s Anatomy’ and ‘Euphoria’ star, dead at 53

 “With heavy hearts, we share that Eric Dane passed on Thursday afternoon following a courageous battle with ALS.
 He spent his final days surrounded by dear friends, his devoted wife, and his two beautiful daughters, Billie and Georgia, who were the center of his world,” the statement read.

+“He will be deeply missed, and lovingly remembered always,” the statement added.
+“Eric adored his fans and is forever grateful for the outpouring of love and support he’s received.”

-The actor enjoyed a robust TV and film career beginning in the early 1990s.
-He appeared in bit parts in popular series including “The Wonder Years” and “Roseanne” before a multi-episode arc in the early aughts on “Gideon’s Crossing.”
+Dane enjoyed a robust TV and film career that began in the early 1990s.
+He had bit parts in popular series including “The Wonder Years” and “Roseanne” before a multi-episode arc in the early aughts on “Gideon’s Crossing.”

 Meatier roles followed, including that of Jason Dean on “Charmed” in 2003, before he took on the role of smoldering Dr. Mark Sloan on Shondaland megahit “Grey’s Anatomy” on ABC, beginning in 2006.

-Dane became a fixture of the medical melodrama from seasons 3 through 9, reprising the role one more time in 2021 during the long-running show’s 17th season.
+Earning the moniker “McSteamy” on screen, it stuck off-screen, too.
+Dane became a fixture of the medical drama from seasons 3 through 9, when his character was written off, dying from injuries sustained in a plane crash.
+He reprised the role in 2021 during the long-running show’s 17th season, which featured multiple buzzy returns from past characters.

+Dane talked about his complicated feelings about playing McSteamy during an appearance on SiriusXM’s “Jess Cagle Show” in 2022, classifying his time on the show as “a magical time in my life.”

+“It was a fun show.
+It was new for us and it was exciting.
+We were on this juggernaut of a television show that was in every country and that everybody watched,” he said.
+“I don’t know that I necessarily felt comfortable being McSteamy, so much so that I think that may be the third time I’ve actually said that name, but it was fun and I love all those people dearly.”

 During his tenure on “Grey’s,” Dane also appeared in several popular films, including “X-Men: The Last Stand,” “Marley & Me” and “Burlesque.”

-In 2019, he took on the role of Cal Jacobs, the stern and standoffish father to Jacob Elordi’s Neo-high school jock Nate.
-Dane reprised the role in the acclaimed series’ second season, and is listed as set to appear in this spring’s long-awaited third and final season.
+In 2019, he took on the role of Cal Jacobs, the stern and standoffish father to Jacob Elordi’s neo-high school jock Nate on “Euphoria.”
+Dane reprised the role in the acclaimed series’ second season, and is listed as set to appear in the show’s long-awaited third and final season this spring.

+In a statement to CNN, “Euphoria” creator Sam Levinson said he was “heartbroken” by Dane’s passing.
+“Working with him was an honor.
+Being his friend was a gift,” he said.

+Dane remained active until quite recently, appearing last fall in an episode of “Brilliant Minds,” where he played a firefighter who suffered from ALS.

 The-CNN-Wire